weewx/weewx/docs/quickstarts/suse.md

-# Installation on SuSE-based systems
+# Installation on SUSE-based systems

-This is a guide to installing WeeWX from an RPM package on systems such as SuSE or OpenSUSE.
+This is a guide to installing WeeWX from an RPM package on systems such as SUSE or openSUSE.

 ## Compatible operating system versions